 ECM To Go – Auto Computer Supply has been online since 1997 servicing dealerships repair service centers and even do-it-yourselfers.
 We are the first independent company to specialize in repair service and supply of engine control modules.
 Our team is second to none in service and quality.
 Many other suppliers are only reselling used units.
 Be aware of the used units often sold in salvage yards.

 HOW DO YOU KNOW IF YOU NEED AN ECM?

 Many people are surprised to find out they have a computer in their car!
 Many newer models may have more than seven independent and cooperative computer controller devices aiding in the performance, comfort and environmental factors.
 They are even more astounded when they find out that the cost is anywhere from $650 to $2000 for a new unit from the dealership!
 To understand the ECM we can help by a short history of the ECM and implementation of computer controlled electronic systems.
 The Federal Government implemented the use of computer controlled ignition and fuel systems for 3 main reasons:

 - To aid in the safety of the consumer

 - To reduce the output of EPA regulated byproducts of the ignition controlled internal combustion gas/diesel fueled engines in passenger and commercial vehicles

-Most common misdiagnosed parts are battery, distributor, ISC motor, TPS switch, injectors & intake cam sensor, and other sensors or bus system including but not limited to the harnesses.
+Most common misdiagnosed parts are battery, distributor, ISC motor, TPS switch, injectors & intake cam sensor, and other sensors or bus system .
 If the technician does not figure it is the ECM they may sell you parts you may not need.